 - These tests will be complimentary for guests ages 2-11 years.
 Guests under 2 years of age will not be tested.

-For unbiased advice and assistance with your next vacation, call Joel (844-483-6669) or use the contact form.
+For unbiased advice and assistance with your next vacation, call Joel (844-483-6669).
 If you prefer to shop and book your next vacation online find the best deals at JJTravelAssociates.com where you get the best of both worlds: great offers and personalized service.